qdrant/landing_page/qdrant-landing/content/articles/modern-sparse-neural-retrieval.md

 Consequently, there is a high chance that a text unrelated to any crimes but mentioning something “*flabbergasting*” will pop up in the top results.

-What if we could instead of relying on term frequency in a document as a proxy of term’s importance as it happens in BM25, directly predict term’s importance?
-The goal is for rare but non-impactful terms to have a much smaller weight than for important terms of the same frequency, while both would be equally treated in the BM25 scenario.
+What if we could instead of relying on term frequency in a document as a proxy of term’s importance as it happens in BM25, directly predict a term’s importance?
+The goal is for rare but non-impactful terms to be assigned a much smaller weight than important terms with the same frequency, while both would be equally treated in the BM25 scenario.

-How can one understand if one term is more important than another?
+How can we determine if one term is more important than another?
 Word impact is related to its meaning, and its meaning can be derived from its context (words which surround this particular word).
 That’s how dense contextual embedding models come into the picture.

 All the sparse retrievers are based on the idea of taking a model which produces contextual dense vector representations for terms and teaching it to produce sparse ones.
-Very often, [Bidirectional Encoder Representations from the Transformers (BERT)](https://huggingface.co/docs/transformers/en/model_doc/bert) is used as a base model, and a very simple trainable neural network is added on top of it to sparse the representations out.
+Very often, [Bidirectional Encoder Representations from the Transformers (BERT)](https://huggingface.co/docs/transformers/en/model_doc/bert) is used as a base model, and a very simple trainable neural network is added on top of it to sparsify the representations out.
 Training this small neural network is usually done by sampling from the [MS MARCO](https://microsoft.github.io/msmarco/) dataset a query, relevant and irrelevant to it documents and shifting the parameters of the neural network in the direction of relevancy.